-Well, how long do cats live?
-Some members of the species may be very long lived; the oldest cat recorded by the Guinness Book of World Records was one called Creme Puff, who was 38 when he died, and there are tales of others living even longer lives than this.
+The oldest cat recorded by the Guinness Book of World Records was one called Creme Puff, who was 38 when he died, and there are stories of others living even longer lives than this.

-The kitten stage of a cat's life is from birth until puberty at around six to eight months old.
-He is then considered a young adult up to the age of six.
+The kitten stage of a cat's life lasts from birth until puberty, which occurs from between six to eight months old.
+He's then considered a young adult up to the age of six.
+Middle age lasts from seven till eleven years old.
+From twelve onwards, a cat is officially considered a senior. |

 A cat's breeding can have an influence on how long it lives.
 Some breeds do live longer than others.